RYZR3VR/ryzmodbot/ToS.md

 These Terms may be updated at any time.
 Continued use of the Bot after changes implies acceptance of the revised Terms.

 6. Contact
-For questions or concerns, contact the developer via Discord: [Your Discord Tag or Server Invite]
+For questions or concerns, contact the developer via Discord: discord.gg/pDvBfKFjNv